MIDS-scaling-up/v2/week12/hw/README.md

 vImKKsEPfYQuzovEuPZjabeAViRhdQ9P85RQJEt1
 /usr/local/bin/aws --endpoint-url=https://s3-api.us-geo.objectstorage.softlayer.net  s3 cp s3://homework12/Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install

+# copy the file to the other nodes
+scp Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install gpfs2:~
+scp Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install gpfs3:~

 ```

 GPFS installation (node that we are adding nodes using the node names, be sure to update the hosts file on each VM)
 ```
 chmod +x Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install
-./Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install --silent  (this command needs to be run on every node) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs1  (this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs2  (this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs3  (this command needs to be run just gpfs1)
+./Spectrum_Scale_Standard-5.0.5.0-x86_64-Linux-install --silent  #(this command needs to be run on every node) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs1  #(this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs2  #(this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale node add gpfs3  #(this command needs to be run just gpfs1)

 ```

 D. __Create the cluster.
 Do these steps only on one node (gpfs1 in my example).__
 ```
-/usr/lpp/mmfs/5.0.5.0/installer/spectrumscale setup -s IP-OF-GPFS1  (this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale callhome disable   (this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale install  (this command needs to be run just gpfs1)
+/usr/lpp/mmfs/5.0.5.0/installer/spectrumscale setup -s IP-ADDRESS-OF-GPFS1  #(this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale callhome disable   #(this command needs to be run just gpfs1) /usr/lpp/mmfs/5.0.5.0/installer/spectrumscale install  #(this command needs to be run just gpfs1)
 ```
 Now the cluster is installed, let's work the details.

 Now, you must accept the license:

-     /usr/lpp/mmfs/bin/mmchlicense sever -N all (this command needs to be run just gpfs1)
+     /usr/lpp/mmfs/bin/mmchlicense sever -N all #(this command needs to be run just gpfs1)
     # (say yes)

 Now, start GPFS: